privacyguides/privacyguides.org/docs/email-clients.md

     **Canary Mail** is a paid email client designed to make end-to-end encryption seamless with security features such as a biometric app lock.

-    !!! attention
-        Canary Mail is closed source.
-We recommend it, due to the few choices there are for email clients on iOS that support [Pretty Good Privacy (PGP)](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), end-to-end encryption (E2EE).

-    !!! note
-        Canary Mail only recently released a Windows and Android client we don't believe they are as stable as their iOS and Mac counterparts.

     [Visit canarymail.io](https://canarymail.io){ .md-button .md-button--primary } [Privacy Policy](https://canarymail.io/privacy.html){ .md-button }

     **Downloads**